Find Your Local Mattress WarehouseSearch

 Sleepwalking due to sleep deprivation

-If you’re looking for a long-term end to sleepwalking, for either you or someone else, it isn’t exactly simple.
+If you’re looking for a long-term end to sleepwalking, for either you or someone else, it isn’t simple.
 The sleepwalking could be caused by sleep apnea, medication, or just genetics.
-But if you think you fall into the category of sleepwalking due to sleep deprivation, there are steps you can take.it’s time to replace it.
+But if you think you fall into the category of sleepwalking due to sleep deprivation, there are steps you can take to stop it.it’s time to replace it.

 Sleepwalking fun facts